 How Do Carbon Filters Improve Indoor Air Quality?

 Several times in this article, carbon filters were mentioned as an effective means of ridding your home of VOCs.
-What makes carbon filters more effective than HEPA filters for containing VOCs?
+What makes carbon filters more effective than HEPA filter media for containing VOCs?
 Carbon filters use a process known as adsorption to remove airborne pollutants from your home to improve your indoor air quality.

 What makes absorption different is pollutants like VOCs are attracted to the tiny carbon particles in the filter’s adsorption bed.
 A VOC or any other harmful pollutant makes its way to the adsorption bed and is trapped and held inside the filter so it cannot escape back into the air you breathe.